ionic-team/vscode-ionic/README.md

 ## Angular Migrations
 - Open the `Packages` section and find `@angular`
 - Click the `Light Bulb` icon
-- Choose `Upgrade`
+- Choose an `Upgrade` option of either the next or latest version
-- `ng update` will be used to update your Angular dependencies and perform automated code migrations.
+- `ng update` will be used to update your Angular dependencies and perform automated code migrations
+- Follow up with manual steps documented at [update.angular.io](https://update.angular.io/)
 - [Video of Angular Migration](https://vs-ionic.netlify.app/videos/angular-migration-12to13.gif)

 ## Ionic Angular Toolkit Migration